Through untraditional methods, the Career Services staff has remained connected to students through this semester.

 The office continues with regular sessions to coach students who are thinking about life after college.
 Programming features virtual seminars on creating and revising their resume, landing a job interview, honing their interviewing skills, attending real-time networking meetings with alumni in their chosen field or getting familiar with Handshake, a tool that links students with employers.

-Coming soon, for example, is a “STEM: We Can Build It: Virtual Information Session” from 4 to 4:45 p.m. on Thursday, Dec.
+For example, an event titled “STEM: We Can Build It: Virtual Information Session” took place Dec.
 3.

 “We are offering everything we always have,” said Nan Pasquarello, director of Career Services.
 “We’ve also tried to expand our offerings and tailor them to how things have changed with COVID-19.”

 With many aspects of university life going virtual, Career Services strengthened its online presence by improving its webpage.
 With several specific tabs added, the site is more user-friendly and in depth than ever.

 Career Services also continues to hold weekly events on everything from creating a resume to preparing for an interview.
 To attend an upcoming Webex meeting, register via Handshake.
 This application is accessible to all Cortland students.

 Additionally, Career Services staff offer extended online office hours from 1 to 3 p.m.
 Monday through Thursday, and 4 to 6:30 p.m. on Tuesday.
 No appointment is needed for these career counseling appointments.

 Despite the remote nature of the office’s programs, student interns continue to play a key role in facilitating the work of Career Services.

 This semester, Career Services peer mentors Matthew Montelibano, a senior majoring in business economics and dual minoring in computer applications and psychology, and Cassidy Fitchett, a senior health care management major with a minor in psychology, have assisted their classmates with the most basic aspects of job readiness, such as showing them how to write their own resume.